kennen00/Discord-Guild-Info-Bot/README.md

 # Discord-Guild-Info-Bot
-Bot for discord to answer standard guild questions
+Bot for discord to answer standard TERA guild questions